Cray-HPE/hms-test/README.md

 /src/app $
 ```

-1. You need to modify the `tavern_global_config_integration_test.yaml` configuration file to look like this to run the example Tavern functional test...
+1. You need to modify the base_url in the `/src/libs/tavern_global_config_integration_test.yaml` configuration file to look like this to run the example Tavern functional test...

 ```
 /src/app $ cat /src/libs/tavern_global_config_integration_test.yaml